Chris Columbus's unrealized projects: Fantastic Four film

+Theater of Blood remake

 3rd Down and Forever biopic

-In October 1995, Columbus gave Tommy Lee Jones the chance to direct the Joe Don Looney biopic 3rd Down and Forever with Jones set to play Joe’s father Don Looney as Columbus was involved in the Planet of the Apes movie.
+In October 1995, Columbus gave Tommy Lee Jones the chance to direct the Joe Don Looney biopic 3rd Down and Forever with Jones set to play Joe's father Don Looney as Columbus was involved in the Planet of the Apes movie.

 Galaxy High School film

 Plans for a live-action film adaptation of his own 1986 animated TV series Galaxy High was planned in partnership with John H. Williams of Vanguard Films, and reteamed with Chris Columbus to develop the big screen version of Galaxy High School.
 After various development deals with both DreamWorks and Paramount Pictures, So far nothing ever came out of it, either being scrapped or in development hell.

 Daredevil film

 In 1997, Columbus was hired by Columbia Pictures to write a script for a Daredevil feature film.
 Columbus' script was later leaked on Internet in 1999.
 Despite this, Columbia dropped the project and 20th Century Fox bought the rights.
 The film was finally released in 2003 and was written and directed by Mark Steven Johnson.